doohinkus/tipCalculatorES6/README.md

-# _ES6 Tip Calculator_
+# _ES6 Tip Calculator Vanilla JS_

-#### _Vanilla JS/ES6 implementation (transpiled with Babel) of simple Tip Calculator app.
-This app is cone the challenges from **Exercises in Programming** by Brain Hogan._
+#### _Simple Tip Calculator app made with Vanilla JS/ES6 (transpiled with Babel).
+This responsive web app comes froma code challenge in **Exercises in Programming** by Brain Hogan._

 #### By _**Rafael Perez**_

 ## Description

-_A web application that takes a bill amount and tip amount and then calculates the total, showing the breakdown.
+_A responsive web application that takes a bill amount and tip percentage and then calculates the total, showing the breakdown of costs.
 [View live Tip Calculator project on Surge](https://wild-fork.surge.sh)_